-Neither footage nor music are more important than each other.
+Neither footage nor music is more important than the other.
 So after you’re done collating your filmed scenes, it’s time to find an impactful song.

-Like with the previous section, there are two ways in which you can go about finding music.
+Like the previous section, there are two ways in which you can go about finding music.

 That’s right – just like you (probably) did with your full movie, it’s time to storyboard your trailer.